instacart/lore/README.rst

           return Boolean('has_subscription')

-The superclass `lore.pipelines.TrainTestSplit` will take care of:
+The superclass :python:`lore.pipelines.TrainTestSplit` will take care of:

 # splitting the data into training_data/validation_data/test_data dataframes
 # fitting the encoders to training_data